fpco/applied-haskell/mutable-variables.md

 * Much better: `51,936 bytes allocated in the heap`
 * But that interface sucks
-* mutable-containers to the rescue!
+* rio to the rescue!

 ```haskell
 #!/usr/bin/env stack